 A student request for reconsideration or review of a decision affecting financial aid suspension, dismissal, grade change, prerequisite challenge, disciplinary action, etc.

-Granted by two-year colleges and offered at the Alamo Colleges; usually 66 or more semester hours of credit.
+Granted by two-year colleges and offered at the colleges in the Alamo Colleges District; usually 60 semester hours of credit.

 - Associate of Art

 - Associate of Applied Science